muminovixc/Milijunas/README.md

 🧪 This is my first javascript project!

 📄 License
-This project is for educational purposes and was developed as part of coursework.
-It is open for improvement, feedback, and contributions.
+This project is for educational purposes, developed as part of the course at the Faculty of Sciences and Mathematics, University of Sarajevo.